sksq96/dress-your-pet/wizard.md

-Dress the animal up like a wizard
+Fit a wizard outfit to the animal